jnix/RecentEOSBlocks/README.md

 You can scroll down to see the rest of the blocks.

-To see the details of a block, press one of the block cells.
+To see the details of a block, tap one of the block cells.
 It will open up a Detail screen:

 ![EOS Block Details Screen](/images/Details.png)